-Here are some tips to help you and your team’s emails hit their target:
+Tips to help you and your team’s emails hit their target

-1. Use a keyword in the subject line, such as an event or project name: “April Business After-Hours—Catering Options”
+1. Use a keyword in the subject line

-3. Make your main point or request in the first paragraph, along with any social proof such as a word-of-mouth referral or shared acquaintance: “Kate Boss mentioned to me that you were looking for a new email management tool.
-Below are a couple of details about one I work with.
+Just like your subject line to get them into the email, your email should be quick and to the point.
+Be upfront and make your point or request along with any social proof such as a word-of-mouth referral or shared acquaintance within the first paragraph: “Kate Boss mentioned to me that you were looking for a new email management tool.
+Below are a couple of details about the one I work with.
 If it looks like it could meet your needs, let me know when you’d like to discuss more in-depth or arrange a free trial.”

-5. Don’t forget to communicate like a human, not an email robot.
+People want to know that they are speaking to a real person, not an automated message.
 There are some simple strategies for warming up your email messages that can help without sacrificing productivity.

 Getting control of your email is a productivity goldmine

 The more you and your team can keep on top of emails, the more productive you can be — and the more motivated you can feel.

 After all, no one wants to feel like they’re chained to their inbox.
 With these tips, you won’t have to be — and you won’t have to worry about important emails slipping through the cracks.